Mi Casa

 The Patent Program invites all patent attorneys and agents who are registered and in good standing with the USPTO and covered by malpractice insurance to volunteer their services to support low-income inventors.
 Innovation is a key driver of economic growth and global competitiveness.
 Throughout history, from the invention of the wheel to the development of the internet, innovation has spurred the creation of new products, services, and industries, resulting in job creation, enhanced living standards, and generational wealth.

-Research indicates that low-income individuals and immigrants contribute significantly to U.S. innovation, representing 35.5% of the nation’s innovative efforts.
+Research indicates that low-income individuals contribute significantly to U.S. innovation.

 For more information about volunteering, please ENTER here.